department-of-veterans-affairs/caseflow/README.md

 _Postgres_
 **Mac & Linux**
-Install postgres client and developer libraries.
+Install postgres client and developer libraries. *NOTE* that they should match the Docker `appeals-postgres` version in `docker-compose.yml` (currently version 9.5).
+This is so that `pg_dump` creates compatible `db/structure.sql` files.

-The postgres server is not needed.
-If you install it, configure it to run on a different port or you will block the docker container.
+The postgres server is not needed since it is available via Docker.
+If you install it, configure it to run on a different port or you will block the Docker container.

 Add these postgres variables to your env:

 ```